VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 The product is out of stock.

 **Steps:**
+1. Open the website homepage.
+2. Navigate to a product category that contains out-of-stock items.
-1. Open the product that is out of stock.
+3. Select a product that is marked as out of stock.

 **Expected Result:**
 - The " Add to Cart” button is disabled or hidden.